SufficientlySecure/calendar-import-export/README.md

 # Calendar Import/Export

-This app allows you to import/export your calenders using ics files without using Google synchronization services.
+This app allows you to import/export your calendars using ics files without using Google synchronization services.

 For more information, see http://sufficientlysecure.org/android/.